MassTransit/MassTransit/docs/usage/containers/castlewindsor.md

 # Configuring Castle Windsor

-The following example shows how to configure a simple StructureMap container, and include the bus in the container.
+The following example shows how to configure a simple Castle Windsor container, and include the bus in the container.
 The two bus interfaces, `IBus` and `IBusControl`, are included.

 <div class="alert alert-info">